Search This Blog

 The vibrating steeple

 Shortly after the church was finished it was noted that the steeple vibrated a great deal "especially when the bells were rung".
 (See note below.)
 It was considered that removing the weather vane on top at least temporarily would improve things.
 So a steeple jack was sent up to remove it watched by a vast crowd.
+In 1891 it was still noted that the cross on top could be "distinctly seen to rock" when the bells were rung.

 This was only one of many problems recorded.
 Twelve years after it's construction two glaring issues were raised in the Ecclesiologist magazine.
 First there was no chancel, despite provision in the Act of Parliament for building the church that it should be maintained at the expense of the rector as before.
 The other problem was the font was apparently hidden away in a side room in an "unconsecrated" part of the church.
 They complained the font was not visible from anywhere inside during a service as the door to the room was kept always shut.